BLCM/cabinetsorter/README.md

   - Greem's ASCII art (in, for instance, `RarityChanges`) has one char in it that we don't strip...
   - User `ii_HosT-CL-` doesn't link properly
+  - Hemaxhu's `Ragdoll Enabler for Corpses [Enables it; Selectable below]` doesn't link properly due to the square brackets.

 License
 -------